argorar/WebMConverter/README.md

 * Disable audio
 * Delay audio
 * Get specific filesize in final result
-* Get high quality video
+* Get high quality video in webm and mp4 format
 * Interpolate, more frames to your video
 * Deinterlace